Yalobe/yalobe.github.io/_posts/2020-08-20-3-ways-nash-solution.md

 Let make the scenario a bit more rigorous.
 In a Nash Bargaining Game, there are two actors and there is a pot of money with $$T$$ dollars (or euro, or whatever) in it.
 Both players submit requests, $$r_1$$ and $$r_2$$, representing a portion of the total.
 If $$r_1 +r_2 \leq T$$, both walk away with what they asked for.
 However, if $$r_1 + r_2 > T$$, both players get nothing.
 In our scenario above, $$T = 100$$ and we expected $$r_1 = r_2 = 50$$.

-Nash identified four axioms that a solution to a game of this type should satisfy:
+In conjunction with assuming that our actors are rational, Nash identified four axioms that a solution to a game of this type should satisfy:

 1. Invariance to transformations
 2. Pareto Optimality